GabeScott/standard-works-vault/General Conference/1972 October - Why Do Latter-day Saints Build Temples.md

 “By which also he went and preached unto the spirits in prison;

-“Which sometime were disobedient, when once the longsuffering of God waited in the days of Noah, while the ark was a preparing, wherein few, that is, eight souls were saved by water.”
-(1 Pet.
-3:19–20.)
+“Which sometime were disobedient, when once the longsuffering of God waited in the days of Noah, while the ark was a preparing, wherein few, that is, eight souls were saved by water.” ([[1 Peter 3.19|1 Pet.
+3:19–20]][[1 Peter 3.20|]].)

 This opened the way for all who did not have the opportunity to accept his gospel in this life to accept it after death.
 This does not provide the ordinance of baptism, which is a must for entrance into the kingdom of God.

-Paul, preaching to the Corinthians, trying to convert them to the reality of a resurrection, asked them, “Else what shall they do which are baptized for the dead, if the dead rise not at all? why are they then baptized for the dead?”
-(1 Cor.
-15:29.)
+Paul, preaching to the Corinthians, trying to convert them to the reality of a resurrection, asked them, “Else what shall they do which are baptized for the dead, if the dead rise not at all? why are they then baptized for the dead?” ([[1 Corinthians 15.29|1 Cor.
+15:29]].)

 Obviously, they were then practicing a vicarious ordinance of baptism for their kindred dead.